OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022July31.txt

 Does this Mod need to be installed in the server/client host? = YES Do players also need to install this Mod? = YES (because it contains custom content that cannot be downloaded from the server).

+* Launching the Modpack will require EAC to be set as False/Off due to the custom content.